Selling my Business – I have been Approached to Sell. What do I Do?

 The next question you have to answer is whether it is worth, given that you have one credible buyer, it is worth opening the process to more.
 For the answer to this see my next blog:

 Selling my business – I have one offer for my business, should I test the market - due on Monday 30th April

-The opinions expressed by the Bloggers on this site and those providing comments are theirs alone, and does not necessarily reflect the opinions of Corporate Finance TV or any employee thereof.
-Corporate Finance TV is not responsible for the accuracy of any of the information supplied by the Bloggers
+The opinions expressed by the bloggers on this site and those providing comments are theirs alone, and do not necessarily reflect the opinions of Corporate Finance TV or any employee thereof.
+Corporate Finance TV is not responsible for the accuracy of any of the information supplied by contributors.